-Professor Devlin holds a PhD in higher education and psychology (University of Melbourne); a Master of Education (Macquarie University); a Graduate Diploma in Applied Psychology (Swinburne University of Technology); a Diploma in Education (La Trobe University) and a Bachelor of Arts (Australian National University).
-She is also a registered psychologist and a graduate of the Australian Institute of Company Directors.
+Professor Devlin holds a PhD in higher education (University of Melbourne); a Master of Education (Macquarie University); a Graduate Diploma in Applied Psychology (Swinburne University of Technology); a Diploma in Education (La Trobe University) and a Bachelor of Arts (Australian National University).
+She is a registered psychologist, has completed a course in executive education at Stanford University and is a graduate of the company director's course from the Australian Institute of Company Directors.